Embodying Physical Computing into Soft Robots: What is physical computing (and what is not)?

-Moreover, based on these definitions, we will adopt the theory from Jaeger et. al, and categorize physical computers into two sets (Figure \ref{fig:bigpic}b) \cite{jaeger2021towards, jaeger2023toward}.
+On the other hand, a mechanical construct --- e.g., architected materials or soft robotic body --- that can incorporate encoding, decoding, and programming would meet the necessary condition to function as a physical computer.
+Moreover, based on these definitions, we will adopt the theory from Jaeger et al., and categorize physical computers into two sets (Figure \ref{fig:bigpic}b) \cite{jaeger2021towards, jaeger2023toward}.

 One is \textit{analog}, where input and output signals are continuous, and the evolution from input to output is governed by smooth (and frequently physics-based) functions.
 Albert Michelson’s harmonic analyzer \cite{hammack2014albert} and our human neural system are classical examples of analog computers.
 In soft robots, this can be accomplished by exploiting their bodies' nonlinear dynamic responses for physical reservoir computing.
 The other type of physical computer is the \textit{algorithmic}, where the input and output take a discrete format, and the evolution from input to output is programmed via a set of abstract logical rules.
 Charles Babbage’s difference machine \cite{swade2001difference} and our omnipresent CMOS-based computing chips are classical examples of an algorithmic computer.
 In soft robots, this can be accomplished by, for example, an assembly of mechanical Boolean gates featuring elastic bistability (i.e., mechanical logic gates).
+Table \ref{tab:summary} summaries and compares the different computing approaches from this perspective.